Last modified: August 28, 2020

 - the Unaffiliated Infrastructure Provider only accesses and uses Customer Data as required to perform the obligations subcontracted to it; and

-- if the GDPR applies to the processing of Customer Personal Data, data protection obligations equivalent to those referred to in Article 28(3) of the GDPR are imposed on the Unaffiliated Infrastructure Provider, including with respect to Transferred Personal Data; and
+- if the GDPR applies to the processing of Customer Personal Data, data protection obligations equivalent to those referred to in Article 28(3) of the GDPR are imposed on the Unaffiliated Infrastructure Provider, including with respect to data transfers; and

 remain fully liable for all obligations subcontracted to, and all acts and omissions of, the Unaffiliated Infrastructure Provider.